 Taste: Sherry – Plum, Prunes & Dried Fruits, warming Cinnamon Spice, bitter Oak and Orange Zest.

+Thoughts: At £45 a bottle there can be few complaints over such a well aged, boldly flavoured dram.
 North Star have excelled in producing high quality affordable drams (alongside more luxury offerings) and this first version of the Spica blend is another.
 Aged for a full 20 years there is as much, if not more, flavour here than you will find in any single malt and at the most reasonable of prices.
-Grab it while you can, because 1000 bottles won’t hang around long.
+It’s rich and sumptuous with deep, warming flavour.
+Grab it while you can, because 1000 bottles of this beauty won’t hang around long.